Overview

 Pipe-Style Chamber

-The bowl area housed a ceramic concentrate atomizer.
-Loading worked similarly to other wax vaporizers:
+The bowl holds a ceramic concentrate atomizer.
+Loading is straightforward:

 - Remove the mouthpiece/stem section